MattCSmith/Project-365/README.md

 ## Day 92
 #### **Project:** Challenged.Dev - Next.js FrontEnd
 Not really much to report today, continued working on the resources page.

+## Day 93
+#### **Project:** Challenged.Dev - Next.js FrontEnd
+Majority of the intitial Resources funtionality is now in place, just a little styling and tweaking left.
+Will eventually want to add some more advanced functionality, such as filtering/sorting/searching and resource catergorisation etc.